Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 plausibly be doing within a short distance of the border fence, and so the third time that the guy came through, Moshe was a little better prepared and in position.
-Sure enough, here he came...Moshe could *feel* the impacts of his feet as he ran---barefoot---down the main thoroughfare from some distance away.
-The man had to be one of the SOR---HEAT troops they'd seen online.
+Sure enough, here he came...Moshe could *feel* the impacts of his feet as he ran-barefoot-down the main thoroughfare from some distance away.
+The man had to be one of the SOR-HEAT troops they'd seen online.
 Nobody else could plausibly be...*that* big.

 He stepped over to the fence and waved the guy down, curious despite himself and